ajshephard/statamod/README.md

 STATAMOD
 ========

 STATAMOD is a Fortran module that provides read/write access for Stata datasets from within Fortran.
 It is written by Andrew Shephard (<asheph@econ.upenn.edu>)

 Stata read support
 ------------------

 The reading of variables from a Stata .dta file is supported through the following subroutines and functions.

-`subroutine openStata(filename [,cache])`
+`subroutine openStata(filename [, cache])`

 This opens the Stata .dta file *filename*.
 A dataset must be open before any other (reading) STATAMOD commands can be used.
 By default, the entire dataset is loaded into memory (`cache=.true.`).
-If you specify `openStata(filename, cache=.false.)` then it will not do this.
+If you specify `openStata(filename, cache = .false.)` then it will not do this.
 Instead, it will just load the variables as requested from disk.
 As variables are stored non-sequentially in the Stata .dta format, this can be significantly slower than memory access.

 `subroutine descStata()`